-- See "Underwriting" for information concerning indemnification of the Underwriters and other information.
-(1) - Before deducting expenses of the Offering estimated at \$ (2)payable by the Company. - The Company has granted the Underwriters an option, exercisable, from (3) time to time, within 30 days, to purchase up to 300,000 additional Common Shares at the Price to Public per share, less the Underwriting Discount, for the purposes of covering over-allotments, if any.
-If the Underwriters exercise such option in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be and \$ , respectively. - "Underwriting."
-Excludes \$ to be received by the Company from the Direct Offering if all Common Shares offered in the Direct Offering are sold.
-(4)
+- (1) See "Underwriting" for information concerning indemnification of the Underwriters and other information. - (2) Before deducting expenses of the Offering estimated at \$300,000 payable by the Company.

+- (3) The Company has granted the Underwriters an option, exercisable, from time to time, within 30 days, to purchase up to 300,000 additional Common Shares at the Price to Public per share, less the Underwriting Discount, for the purposes of covering over-allotments, if any.
+If the Underwriters exercise such option in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$, \$ and \$, respectively.
+See "Underwriting." - (4) Excludes \$ to be received by the Company from the Direct Offering if all Common Shares offered in the Direct Offering are sold.

-their right to withdraw, cancel or reject orders in whole or in part and subject to certain other conditions.
-It is expected that delivery of certificates representing the Common Shares will be made against payment on or about, 1996 at the office of Oppenheimer & Co., Inc., Oppenheimer Tower, World Financial Center, New York, New York 10281.
+The Common Shares are offered by the Underwriters when, as and if delivered to and accepted by them, subject to their right to withdraw, cancel or reject orders in whole or in part and subject to certain other conditions.
+It is expected that delivery of certificates representing the Common Shares will be made against payment on or about , 1996 at the office of Oppenheimer & Co., Inc., Oppenheimer Tower, World Financial Center, New York, New York 10281.